Lindsey Kraft

-Lindsey Brooke Kraft (born January 23, 1983) is an American actress, model and writer.
+Lindsey Brooke Kraft (born January 23, 1983) is an American actress, model, writer and musician.
 She is best known for playing Marguerite Macaw on Getting On, Leslie Curry on Living Biblically, and Allison on Grace and Frankie.

 Kraft has also appeared in films such as Epic Movie (2007), Nostalgia (2018), and A Futile and Stupid Gesture (2018).

+Kraft is also a singer, songwriter, and pianist, and is currently writing a musical titled Love, Me.
+In Fall 2023, Kraft opened for Ben Folds on his What Matters Most tour, playing songs from Love, Me.

 Early life

 Kraft was born in Manhasset, New York, on January 23, 1983, and grew up on Long Island, New York.
 She is a graduate of the University of Maryland.